stephaniecalluori/p8105_hw1_sdc2157/template.md

 ## Describing our data

-For this exercise, we will be examining the early_january_weather dataset, which catalogs hourly weather data for LGA, JFK, and EWR airports during January 2013.
+We will examine the early_january_weather dataset, which catalogs hourly weather data for LGA, JFK, and EWR airports during January 2013.

 ``` r
 data("early_january_weather")